mindfulnessone/mindfulnessone.github.io/index.md

 [![Register](/assets/sprout1.jpg)](/register/)
-[Register here](/register/) for the upcoming Free info session about MBSR.
+[Register here](/register/) for the upcoming Free info session about Mindfulness and MBSR.

 </div>
 </div>